 This place is situated at the western coast of Korea, on an island called Anmyeon-do.
 It takes about 3 to 4 hours to get to this place from Seoul and of course, it is recommended that you stay a night in this lovely island.

-We started our journey with an approximately one hour train journey from Seoul.
+The journey was approximately a one-hour train journey from Seoul.

 The yellow railings.